microsoft/TypeScript-wiki/API-Breaking-Changes.md

 - `typescriptServices.js` has been removed; this file was identical to `typescript.js`, the entrypoint for our npm package.
 - `protocol.d.ts` is no longer included in the package; use `tsserverlibrary.d.ts`'s `ts.server.protocol` namespace instead.
   - Some elements of the protocol are not actually exported by the `ts.server.protocol` namespace, but were emitted in the old `protocol.d.ts` file, and may need to be accessed off of the `ts` namespace instead.
 See https://github.com/microsoft/vscode/pull/163365 for an potential way to minimize changes to protocol-using codebases.
-- The TypeScript package now targets ES2018, requiring Node 10 or newer.
+- The TypeScript package now targets ES2018 and requires Node 12.20 or newer.
 Prior to 5.0, our package targeted ES5 syntax and the ES2015 library.
-  - Before 5.0 is released, we may increase this target to Node 12 (for ESM support).
 - `ts.Map`, `ts.Set`, `ts.ESMap`, `ts.Iterator`, and associated types have been removed.
 The native `Map`, `Set`, `Iterator` and associated types should be used instead.
 - The `ts.Collection` and `ts.ReadonlyCollection` types have been removed.
 These types were unused in our public API, and were declared with the old `Map`/`Set` types (also removed in 5.0).
 - The `ts.Push` type has been removed.
 This type was only used twice in our API, and its uses have been replaced with arrays for consistency with other parts of our API.